What Derived Means Here

 1. Complete chain.
 Every step from axioms to conclusion is written out, with no gaps marked “obvious” or “left to the reader.”

 2. Dependencies explicit.
 Every derivation lists its upstream dependencies (dependsOn).
-If derivation B depends on A, then A must itself be at least rigorous.
+If derivation B depends on A, then A must itself be at least derived.

 3. Postulates explicit.
 Every structural postulate used is named, numbered, and listed on the postulates page.